Eukaryot/sonic3air/framework/external/curl/curl/docs/INSTALL.md

     ./vcpkg integrate install
     vcpkg install curl[tool]

 The curl port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

 ## Building from git

-If you get your code off a git repository instead of a release tarball, see the `GIT-INFO` file in the root directory for specific instructions on how to proceed.
+If you get your code off a git repository instead of a release tarball, see the `GIT-INFO.md` file in the root directory for specific instructions on how to proceed.

 # Unix